Fog Coating vs. Painting Stucco: A Technical Comparison

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-GET FREE ASSESSMENT2.
-The "Stucco Paint" (The Modern Choice)
+GET FREE ASSESSMENT1.
+The "Fog Coat" (The Purist’s Choice)

-Painting stucco involves applying a heavy-bodied Acrylic or Elastomeric coating.
-Unlike the thin latex paint used on wood siding, high-quality stucco paint is thick enough to bridge hairline cracks.
+Painting stucco involves applying a heavy-bodied 100% Acrylic or Elastomeric coating.
+Unlike thin latex paint used on wood siding, high-quality stucco paint is designed to bridge hairline cracks and repel bulk water.

-Best For: Modern homes requiring uniform color, changing the color drastically (e.g., beige to white), or walls with many repairs that need to be hidden.
+Best For: Modern homes requiring a stark, uniform color (e.g., pure white or dark charcoal), or older walls with numerous patch repairs that must be hidden under a solid film.

 3. The Critical Decision Matrix

-Fog coat relies on absorption.
+You cannot Fog Coat over Paint.
+Fog coating relies entirely on absorption.
 If your wall has ever been painted, the pores are sealed.
-The fog coat will wash right off.
+A fog coat will not bond and will simply wash off in the next rain.

 You cannot Fog Coat over Acrylic (Synthetic) Stucco.
-Cement does not bond to plastic.
+Cement cannot chemically bond to plastic polymers.

 4. Breathability: The Hidden Factor

-Fog Coat: 100% Breathable.
-Zero risk of blistering.
+- Fog Coat: 100% Breathable.
+Zero risk of vapor-induced blistering.

-- Fog Coat: Limited to the 30-40 standard earth tones offered by manufacturers (LaHabra/Omega).
-It cannot achieve dark, deep colors (Navy, Black) because the white cement base dilutes the pigment.
+- Fog Coat: Limited to standard earth tones (tans, browns, light greys).
+It cannot achieve dark, deep colors (Navy, Black) because the white cement base naturally dilutes the pigment.
+Longevity is typically 15-20 years.
+It fades gradually like natural stone and will never peel.

 Frequently Asked Questions About Stucco